 Including reviews and testimonials on your site is another way to prove the quality of your offering.
 It’ll also help to convert more sales as people will see the purchase as less risky.
 Be sure to include them as text on your site so that the Google bots can read them easily.
 If you include them as images then the bots may not understand what they are.
 If you’re able to include star-ratings for your products or services, then include these too.

-#5 – Press Coverage
+#7 – Links & Press Coverage

-This Google update highlights the importance of doing business with integrity.
+Our approach to fitness SEO is really about doing business with integrity.
 When people’s health is at stake, it’s crucial to approach marketing responsibly.
 This means writing accurate articles and creating high-quality content based on scientific evidence.